SEEON

 What types of products have you worked on?

-My experience spans e-commerce, government, B2B, and more wirecent work focused on enterprise platforms supporting 36,000 organizations that includes collaboration tools and data-driven systems.
+My experience spans e-commerce, government, B2B, and more wirecent work focused on enterprise platforms supporting 36,000 organizations, including collaboration tools and data-driven systems.

 How do you handle complexity in enterprise design?

-By deeply understanding user roles, workflows, and constraints, and designing intentionally through close collaboration with cross-functional partners.
+By deeply understanding user roles. workflow, and constraints, then designing intentionally through close collaboration with cross-functional partners.

 What’s your experience with AI-assisted workflows?